dojo/docs/dojo/declare.rst

   var thing = new my.Thinger({ count:100 });
   console.log(thing.count);

-The `dojo.mixin <dojo/mixin>`_ call (in the constructor) then mixes the variable count into the properties of the instance, making it available as a member of the instance.
+The :ref:`dojo.mixin <dojo/mixin>` call (in the constructor) then mixes the variable count into the properties of the instance, making it available as a member of the instance.
 We can supply defaults to use from within ``dojo.declare`` itself.

 [Dojo 1.7 (AMD)]